framna-nl-backend/decomposer/README.md

 project's last pull of changes updated the `decomposer.json` file.
 It should not be necessary on a controlled production environment.
 Not having it there is saving some unnecessary computing for every process.

+For both install methods the `-c FILE / --changelog=FILE` option can be passed.
+This will create a file containing the changes in the dependencies in markdown format, the argument being used to specify the location.
+If no location is provided decomposer falls back to `decomposer.diffnotes.md` as the target.

 Install location of libraries is controlled using the environment variable `TARGET_DIR`.
 By default this is `/var/www/libs`.